PrediktorAS/quarry/README.md

 - jointly querying OPC UA information models in a SPARQL database and data in a time series database

 This allows the addition of information models to existing time series database / data lake / historian infrastructure.\
 The code is part of a (hopefully!) forthcoming paper.
+The translation from OPC UA to SWT is documented in this paper.
 ## Overview
 ### Translation
 First, OPC UA NodeSet2 xml files corresponding to OPC UA Information Models are parsed.
 We translate to the Semantic Web corresponding to the translation described in the associated paper.